 Short-term vs. long-term effectiveness

-The article cites research from Cornell University showing that, while more people chose healthy snacks placed at eye level, they ultimately consumed the same amount as those not nudged, often discarding the extra food.
+The article cites research from Cornell University that shows, while more people chose healthy snacks placed at eye level, they ultimately consumed the same amount as those not nudged, often discarding the extra food.
 This suggests that nudges might work better for one-time decisions, such as for open enrollment, or signing up for a challenge program.
 But for maintaining healthy habits or adhering to treatment protocols, more levers are likely to be needed.

 Nudging may be correlated to reduced commitment